Flyers ‘spanked' by Hurricanes in 3rd period of 4-1 loss

 Samuel Ersson, day to day with a lower-body injury, missed his sixth game of the season and fourth in a row.

-Hurricanes netminder Pyotr Kochetkov entered 3-1-0 with a 2.02 goals-against average and .909 save percentage lifetime against the Flyers.
+Hurricanes goaltender Pyotr Kochetkov entered 3-1-0 with a 2.02 goals-against average and .909 save percentage lifetime against the Flyers.
 The 25-year-old stopped 18 of the Flyers' 19 shots Wednesday night.

 "We were talking about playing forward, playing straight ahead.
 Laughts turns it over, first shift of the game," Tortorella said.
 "I need him to lead the way in what we're trying to do against a good team like that.
 And it's not just that one, there were a couple of others within his game.